There’s A Chance An Asteroid Could Hit Earth The Night Before The 2020 Elections

 Other details given about the asteroid include its speed at the hypothetical impact, which is currently calculated to be around 32793.486 miles per hour.
 Physicists also noted that even if the asteroid does not hit the planet, it is still flying close by.
 The path could be as near as 4,700 miles, or as far away as 260,000 miles — which is a distance farther than the moon.

-However, what is different about this asteroid is that experts are aware about its path before its arrival.
+However, what is different about this asteroid is that experts are aware of its path before its arrival.
 Most of the time, astrophysicists have little warning before their arrival, and a majority are often spotted just days before their close approach.
-Sometimes, physicists even become aware of an asteroid after it has passed by.
+Sometimes, physicists become aware of an asteroid after it has passed by.

 In addition, its estimated arrival date around the election has sparked jokes on social media.